rotki/rotki/docs/installation_guide.rst

     htpasswd -cB ~/.rotki/.htpasswd user

 Then proceed to create an ``.env`` file in the same directory where your ``docker-compose.yml`` will be.
-In the env file set your authentication user, the domain and the e-mail of the where you will receive notification about the status of your domain.
+In the env file set your authentication user, the domain and the e-mail where you will receive notification about the status of your domain.

 .. code-block:: bash